Predatory pricing: Implementation conditions

-An important condition for predatory pricing is that a dominant firm can raise prices after excluding competitors to compensate for their short-term losses.
+An important condition for predatory pricing is that, after excluding competitors, a dominant firm can raise prices to compensate for their short-term losses.
 To achieve this, market power can be an important factor.
 However, under EU law, market power is not necessary to establish predatory pricing, since other factors such as barriers to entry can indicate an abuse of a dominant position.

+It is also important to note the barriers to entry impact on a dominant firm's ability to raise the price of their goods and services.
+On the exclusion of these barriers, other firms could theoretically enter any market where an incumbent firm is enjoying economic profits, thereby preventing the dominant firm from sufficiently raising prices high enough to recoup the costs of lowering price.

 Theories for controlling predatory pricing

 It can be difficult to identify when normal price competition turns into anti-competitive predatory pricing.
 Therefore, various rules and economic tests have been established to identify predatory pricing.